malikparvez/cloudfront-logs-parser/README.md

 Now, whenever new CloudFront logs are added to the specified S3 bucket, the Lambda function will be automatically triggered to parse and send the data to OpenSearch.

+## Issues
+1. Make sure to have right permissions for the IAM role you have added.

 ## Contributing
 Contributions are welcome!
 Please create a pull request or open an issue to discuss any changes.